ilariaciavarella/pof_ecommerce/README.md

 The `Main.java` file represents the entry point of this project.
 The `pom.xml` is the Project Object Model for Maven's functioning.
-The `assets` folder contains the csv files with data to be loaded in the program.
+The `resources` folder contains the csv files with data to be loaded in the program.
 Inside the `com.pof` folder you will find all Java classes divided in the appropriate folders:
 - `Controller` for interaction with the user
 - `Exceptions` for custom exceptions